trufflesuite/trufflesuite.com/src/docs/ganache/how-to/work-with-corda/unlink-a-corda-project.md

 title: Unlink a Corda project
 layout: docs.hbs
 ---
-# Unlink a Corda project
+# Unlink a CorDapp project

 <p class="alert alert-warning"><i class="far fa-exclamation-triangle"></i> <strong>Warning:</strong> Once a Cordapp has been installed on a node, removing it can result in node start-up failure.
 For this reason, Ganache will _not_ remove installed CorDapps from existing nodes and notaries.</p>